Laws and Codes

 Code of Student Life

-- Physical assault, sexual assault, sexual misconduct, or domestic violence
+- Physical assault, sexual assault, sexual harassment, sexual misconduct, or domestic violence

-- Threats that cause a person reasonably to be in sustained fear for one’s own safety or the safety or their immediate family
+- Threats that cause a reasonable person reasonably to be fearful for one’s own safety or the safety of their immediate family

 - Intoxication or impairment through the use of alcohol or controlled substances to the point where one is unable to exercise care for one’s safety